Azure/cortana-intelligence-customer360/Technical Deployment Guide/README.md

 Synchronization between the webjob and the ADF pipelines is critical.
 Azure Data Factory is used to synchronize and orchestrate data movement, ETL and Customer Profile Enrichment activities.

 Activities in ADF **(Azure Data Factory)** parlance are triggered at predefined intervals of time called time slices.
 In this solution, each time slice is fifteen **(15)** minutes wide.
 At every time slice, two pipelines activities are triggered.
 One for orchestrating the feature engineering and ETL process and a second for orchestrating the ML prediction process; these are fired sequentially.

-### 4. ML Model Training
-A predictive multi-class classifier is trained using rxBTrees.
-It enriches the existing profile for targeted insights and engagements, like personalized offers or targeted campaigns, via labels.

-Each customer gets a label assigned based on a predicted (ML) category a customer is likely to purchase from.
-For example, ** a customer with predicted labels 1, 2, 3 are likely to buy from categories 1, 2 or 3 respectively and 0 is unlikely to buy anything**.

-A short tutorial on how the model is trained can be found [here][TUT_TRAIN]

 # Solution Setup
 If you have deployed the solution from the Cortana Intelligence gallery, you should have created the following resources in your Azure subscription.